 - Lado B Café, Rua de Passos Manuel, 190.

-Not only is it an emblematic dish of the city, but it is also the origin of the nickname of the inhabitants of Porto: tripeiros.
+Not only is this an emblematic dish of the city, it is also the origin of the nickname of the inhabitants of Porto: tripeiros.

 Tripas à moda do Porto is a bean dish that includes salpicão, meat, orelheira, mão de vaca, chouriça and, of course, tripas.
-It’s a dish usually accompanied by white rice.
+It’s usually accompanied by white rice.

-Ideal for a Sunday lunch, where family and friends get together and cook in a big pot, the history of this Porto dish dates back to 1415, the time of King João I. It is said that the monarch, along with his two sons, was preparing an expedition to Ceuta to take the city, so Henry was in charge of preparing the navigations on the Douro and Peter to do the same on the Tagus.
+Ideal for a Sunday lunch, where family and friends get together and cook in a large pot, the history of this dish from Porto dates back to 1415, the time of King João I. It is said that the monarch, along with his two sons, was preparing an expedition to Ceuta to take the city, so Henry was in charge of preparing the navigations on the Douro and Peter to do the same on the Tagus.

-So, in order to serve and support the Infante on this journey, the city donated all its foodstuffs to the fleet, leaving only the offal and tripe.
-The dish is the result of the creativity of the porto of transforming “the leftovers” into a dish that is now one of the most typical in Porto.
+So, in order to serve and support the Infante on this journey, the city donated all its food to the fleet, leaving only the offal and tripe.
+The dish arose from the creativity of the people of Porto in transforming “leftovers” into a dish that is now one of the most typical in Porto.

-Here are three suggestions for restaurants where you can find delicious tripe:
+Here are three suggestions of restaurants where you can find delicious tripas:

 - Pombeiro, Rua do Cap.
 Pombeiro, 218